Richard Olsenius: Additional creative collaborations

-In addition to his work with National Geographic, Olsenius's photography was published in other books like the Day in the Life of America (1986), the 1987 Midwest Art Calendar and numerous magazines.
-He was particularly interested in blending music, stills and video, publishing the book, music, CD-Rom multi-media packages — Distant Shores and Arctic Odyssey and the video, America's Inland Coast, which was broadcast on PBS stations across the United States.
+In addition to his work with National Geographic, Olsenius's photography was published in other books, including Day in the Life of America (1986), the 1987 Midwest Art Calendar, and numerous magazines.
+He was particularly interested in blending music, stills and video, publishing the book, music, CD-ROM multi-media packages Distant Shores and Arctic Odyssey and the video America's Inland Coast, which was broadcast on PBS stations across the United States.

 Referring to the multi-media Distant Shores, Kevin Lynch of Wisconsin's Capital Times said, "The atmospheric synthesizers and percussive effects reflect the same care and lean lyricism you find in his photos."

-Beginning in 2002 and continuing to 2004, Olsenius began a collaboration with media company View One, the US Army, the Korean War Commemorative Committee and the American Battle Monuments Commission to be art director for full-stage screen presentations, historical reenactments and musical tributes at the MCI Center in Washington DC.
-This included productions of Spirit of America, the Salute to Korean War Veterans (50th Anniversary) and the Tribute to a Generation celebrating the opening of the World War II Memorial in Washington, DC.
+From 2002 to 2004, Olsenius collaborated with media company View One, the US Army, the Korean War Commemorative Committee, and the American Battle Monuments Commission as art director for full-stage screen presentations, historical reenactments, and musical tributes at the MCI Center in Washington, DC.
+This included productions of Spirit of America, the Salute to Korean War Veterans (50th anniversary) and the Tribute to a Generation, celebrating the opening of the World War II Memorial in Washington, DC.

-Between 2002 and 2006, Olsenius teamed up with the well-known Chesapeake Bay photographer, Marion Warren, to save his iconic black-and-white images.
-Many of Warren’s original negatives were scratched, marked up and basically unusable.
-Olsenius used his skills to reconstruct the images digitally to create prints that rivaled the quality of Marion’s original darkroom prints.
-Later, Olsenius also digitized Warren’s color work to ensure its longevity and accessibility to the public.
-Warren’s manager, Joanie Surette, stated in an interview in the Bay Weekly that Olsenius was designated as the only photographer who could print for Marion Warren.
-After Warren’s death in 2006, Olsenius and Surette opened the American Landscape Gallery in Eastport, Maryland offering prints and books by both photographers.
-Today the Gallery is all online.
+Between 2002 and 2006, Olsenius teamed up with the well-known Chesapeake Bay photographer Marion Warren to save his iconic black-and-white images.
+Many of Warren's original negatives were scratched, marked up, and basically unusable.
+Olsenius digitally reconstructed the images to create prints that rivaled the quality of Marion's original darkroom prints.
+Later, Olsenius also digitized Warren's color work to ensure its longevity and accessibility to the public.
+Warren's manager, Joanie Surette, stated in an interview in the Bay Weekly that Olsenius was the only photographer who could print for Warren.
+After Warren's death in 2006, Olsenius and Surette opened the American Landscape Gallery in Eastport, Maryland, offering prints and books by both photographers.
+Today the gallery is all online.